What Happens When You Take a Risk While Driving?

 - Delays: Traffic stops and accidents will affect your schedule.

 - Injuries: The 6.14 million car accidents reported in 2023 claimed the lives of 40,901 people, while 2.44 million people suffered injuries in these accidents.
-You may require immediate medical attention for any injuries that occur.
+You may require immediate medical attention for any car accident injuries that occur.
+You need to know what to expect physically after a car accident.

 - Property damage: Accidents can cause vehicle damage.
 You may also need to replace items that were damaged in the accident.